Originally posted 6/27/11, 8:46 pm.

 This means that Aveilut in Sefirah, that it is even more widely "nispasheit" than, for example, the restrictions of meat and wine during Hodesh Av, since Teimanim only restrict themselves on Erev Tisha b'av after Hatzot.

 A. Both The Teimani and the S'phardic practices seem to be unrelated to the Crusades

-B. While The Narrative from the Talmud re: Talmidei R Akiva probably did not trigger this Minhag immediately, nevertheless it HAS seem to have taken hold in East-West Ashk'naz, S'pharad and Teiman, albeit the severity may differ as well as the specific days selected
+B. While The Narrative from the Talmud regarding Talmidei R Akiva probably did not trigger this Minhag immediately, nevertheless, it seems to have taken hold in East-West Ashk'naz, S'pharad and Teiman, albeit the severity may differ as well as the specific days selected

 C. My hypothesis* about Hol Hamoed might explain some of this widespread observance [But it also might not!
 LOL].

 * That is the Minhag to refrain from Nissuin and Tisporet and some m'lachah was originally triggered by Hol haMoed first, and later morphed to Aveilut - probably due to the Crusades.